cruzocards/cruzo-contracts/README.md

 ## Upgrades, Proxy approach

-We use UUPS proxy pattern for CruzoMarket, CruzoVault contracts and BeaconProxy for instances of Cruzo1155 contracts.
+We use UUPS proxy pattern for TransferProxy, CruzoMarket, CruzoGift contracts and BeaconProxy for instances of Cruzo1155 contracts.

 **Requires:** openzeppelin/hardhat-upgrades